open-metadata/OpenMetadata/docs/openmetadata/connectors/snowflake.md

 Create a new file called `snowflake.json` in the current directory.
 Note that the current directory should be the `openmetadata/snowflake` directory you created in Step 1.&#x20;

-For the Snowflake you will need to consider three options for templates with which to begin creating a configuration file.
-The choice of templates to begin with depends on how your Snowflake user will be authenticated.

-Snowflake Sqlalchemy supports Single Sign-On (SSO) with and without a password parameter.
+To create a configuration file for Snowflake, you’ll need to consider one of the three options for templates.
+The choice of a template depends on how your Snowflake user will be authenticated.
+Snowflake SQLAlchemy supports Single Sign-On (SSO) with and without a password parameter.
 Please refer to [this link](https://github.com/snowflakedb/snowflake-sqlalchemy/issues/115) for more information

 Please select the form of authentication you will use for Snowflake and select the template below that matches your use case.
 Then, copy and paste the configuration template into the `snowflake.json` file you created.